Berlin

 Berlin, a vast city, where does one begin?
 An array of photos feels mandatory starting with the Reichstag, Brandenburger Tor, Berlin Story Bunker, Anhalter Bahnhof, Fernsehturm-Alexanderplatz, Checkpoint Charlie, Stasi Museum, and of course, remnants of Die Mauer.

 My first trip to Berlin was in 1982, crossing through Checkpoint Charlie for a sample of Ostdeutsch Bier, it was terrible, and IMHO hasn’t improved as discovered in the Sassnitz trip in 2012.
 The Bier in West Berlin wasn’t much better, the Bayern franchises would rescue an evening.
-To this day, Augustiner am Gendarmenmarkt remains a regular haunt.
+Augustiner am Gendarmenmarkt became a regular haunt, then in 2024 – Augustiner auf Bötzow.

 Stasi Museum